Defiant Mathews keeps Steyn and South Africa at bay

-GALLE (Reuters) – - Sri Lanka captain Angelo Mathews weathered a fiery spell of reverse swing bowling from Dayle Steyn to take his team past the follow-on mark in the first test against South Africa on Friday.
+GALLE (Reuters) – - Sri Lanka captain Angelo Mathews weathered a fiery spell of reverse swing bowling from Dayle Steyn to take his team past the follow-on mark on the third day of the first test against South Africa on Friday.

-Mathews scored a defiant 89 off 182 balls as Sri Lanka closed the third day on 283 for nine, trailing South Africa by 172 runs.

 Herath was unbeaten on 12 at stumps having lost Suranga Lakmal for six off the last ball of the day to Morne Morkel to Quinton de Kock behind the wicket.